andrewt0301/hse-acos-course/docs/exam.md

 Exam Format
 ---

-__TODO__: Update this information.
-It has been taken from [here](https://uneex.ru/HSE/ExamTopics/Russian).
+## Exam Format Description

-## Exam Format
+* Discussion, in a group of 5-7 students, which covers all main topics of the course and takes about 2 hours.

-* Устная беседа в группе примерно по 7 человек на все основные темы курса в течение примерно двух часов.
+* During the discussion, the examiner asks questions related to the course topics.
-* В процессе беседы экзаменатор задаёт вопросы по темам, студенты в произвольном порядке отвечают.
+  The students answer to these questions in an arbitrary order.
-* An examiner produces an exam protocol in a simple form («student, topic, point (+/-/±)»):
+* An examiner writes down an exam protocol in a simple form («student, topic, point (+/-/±)»):
-   * __«-»__: totally incorrect answer, answer irrelevant to the question, general discussion demonstrating absence of understanding of the topic;
+   * __«-»__: Totally incorrect answer, answer irrelevant to the question, general discussion demonstrating absence of understanding of the topic. reading aloud texts without their understanding; retelling answers of other students.
-   reading aloud texts without their understanding; retelling answers of other students.
+   * __«±»__: Significantly incomplete answer, answer that contains both correct and incorrect statements, a correct answer the student cannot correctly explain (for example, a random answer).
-   * __«±»__: сильно неполный ответ, ответ, содержащий верные и неверные утверждения, необоснованный/неверно обоснованный правильный ответ (например, наугад)
+   * __«+»__: Complete enough answer in any form (including «I don't know, but think that…», adequate retelling of documentation, etc.).
-   * __«+»__: достаточно полный ответ в любой форме (включая «не знаю, но думаю, что…», адекватный пересказ документации и пр.)
+   * __Collective «0»__: Absence of an answer to a simple question (from a point of the examiner).
-   * __Collective «0»__: отсутствие ответа на простой с точки зрения экзаменатора вопрос, при подведении итогов слегка понижает балл каждого.
+   This slightly decreases the grade of every student in the group.
 * It is allowed to use any materials during the exam.
 However, it is not allowed to answer questions by simply reading from these materials.
 Also, it is forbidden to retell answers of other students.